Upon request, qualified students in good academic and disciplinary standing may be granted permission to spend a semester or year studying abroad.

 Adding a Program

-In the rare case where a student may wish to receive credit for a program not on the approved list, he or she may petition to add the program to the list by using the following procedure:
+In the rare case where students may wish to receive credit for a program not on the approved list, they may petition to add the program to the list by using the following procedure:

 - Collect all pertinent information about the program, including catalogs, course descriptions, modes of evaluation of academic performance, syllabi, reading lists, and faculty CVs.

-- Present the written proposal and materials to Donna Mancini, Dean of Global Affairs and Associate Dean of the College, one year in advance—March 1 for spring programs, November 1 for fall programs.
+- Present the written proposal and materials to the Office of International Academic Affairs, one year in advance—March 1 for spring programs, November 1 for fall programs.
 The deadlines are firm.

-- In the event that Dean Mancini regards the program as commensurate with the programs on the approved list, the student must prepare a petition for consideration by the EPC.
+- In the event that the Office of International Academic Affairs regards the program as commensurate with the programs on the approved list, the student must prepare a petition for consideration by the EPC.
 This petition must explain why the existing approved programs do not fulfill the student’s academic needs, and how the proposed program does so.